COUN 500 - Orientation

 Hours: 3

-Assessment in Counseling.
-Three semester hours.
-Includes group and individual appraisal techniques to be used to support career, educational, and personal planning and development.
-Standardized and non-standardized data information gathering methods, validity, reliability, psychometric statistics, factors influencing appraisals, and use and interpretation of appraisal results with a variety of populations are explored.
+This course includes group and individual appraisal techniques used to support career, educational, and personal planning and development.
+Topics include standardized and non-standardized methods of data collection, validity, reliability, psychometric statistics, factors that influence appraisals, and the interpretation and application of results within the client’s context.

 COUN 520 - Advanced School Counseling